AnChiLuo/Deformation-estimation-for-ExMicroscopy-Image/README.md

 ### Step-by-step demo ###
 * Start with Image model
   This model requires images as input to run the quantification.
 If you are unfamiliar with Elastix or ImageJ, we highly recommend you choose this model.
-1. Click `Browse` button on "Import Data region" to load images.
+1. Click the `Browse` button on the "Import Data region" to load images.
 Images must have the same size.
-Optionally check images on "Show Image" window by clicking `Preview` button.
+Optionally check images on the "Show Image" window by clicking the `Preview` button.
-2. Click `Gonext` button.
-If the size of images is different, you will see the warning on "Show Image" window.
+2. Click the `Gonext` button.
+If two images are of different sizes, you will see the warning on the "Show Image" window.
+3. Set the parameters on the "Similarity Registration region" of the "RMS analysis" window.
+Select <font color=cyan>Smooth checkbox</font> to apply Gaussian blurring on the images when the resolutions of images are too different.
 * Start with Transformix output
  <mark>螢光標記</mark>
+<font color=red size=5>color=gray</font>